Al Kaline: Post-playing career

 After his playing career, Kaline lived in the Detroit area, also maintaining a house in Florida, and he remained active within the Tigers organization, serving first as a color commentator on the team's television broadcasts (1975–2002) mostly with play by play announcer and former Tiger and fellow Hall of Famer George Kell, and then later as a consultant to the team.
 Starting in 2003, Kaline served as a special assistant to Tigers President/CEO/General Manager Dave Dombrowski, and his duties included coaching/mentoring outfielders during spring training.
 Former Tigers teammate Willie Horton also holds this position, and the two threw out the first pitch of the 2006 World Series at Comerica Park.
 Kaline continued in his assistant role until his death in 2020.
 His 67 years with one team was one of the longest tenures in MLB history.

 Because of his lengthy career and longtime association with the Tigers organization, Kaline's nickname was "Mr. Tiger."
 Kaline's grandson Colin Kaline was selected by the Tigers in the 25th round of the 2007 MLB draft.
 He did not sign, choosing to play baseball at Florida Southern College.
 The team drafted him again in the 2011 MLB draft, this time in the 26th round.
 He played in the low minor leagues with the Detroit organization in 2011–12.

 Personal life

 Kaline married his high school sweetheart, Madge Louise Hamilton, in 1954.
 He had two sons, Mark Albert Kaline (b.
 August 21, 1957) and Michael Keith Kaline (b.
 1962).
-Michael played college baseball at Miami University and was the father of Colin Kaline, who had a short Minor League career and was a college coach.
+Michael played college baseball at Miami University and is the father of Colin Kaline, who had a short Minor League career and was a college coach.

 Kaline died in his home in Bloomfield Hills, Michigan, on April 6, 2020; the cause of death was not reported.